Brought to you by Senior Research Analyst Wayne Shum

 Since the early 2000s, and asAuckland’s property density has intensified, the share of apartments and townhouses have risen at the expense of detached homes.
 These apartments and townhouses often have little or no car parking on site.
 The average number of car parks per home has declined in the 2010s and start of the 2020s.

-Impact of Legislation
+Impact of legislation

 The Auckland Unitary Plan was made Operative in Part in November 2016.
 The Unitary Plan allows for intensive residential developments by removing the density requirement for residentially zoned properties.
 This change encouraged the development of townhouses and apartments across Auckland.
 By fitting more households into an existing suburb, the Unitary Plan has driven up the demand for car parking within established suburbs.